vaibhavsagar/website/content/blog/simple-kv-store.md

 This API has two endpoints: a "/get/:key" endpoint that provides the value associated with a key if the key exists in our store, or a "put/:key" endpoint that allows us to associate some JSON with a key, returning the key used.
-How this fits together is still a bit of a mystery to me, but [this blog post](http://kseo.github.io/posts/2017-01-20-how-servant%27s-type-safe-links-work.html) provides the best explanation I've read so far.
+How this fits together is still a bit magical to me, but [this blog post](http://kseo.github.io/posts/2017-01-20-how-servant%27s-type-safe-links-work.html) provides the best explanation I've read so far.
 The section of the Servant tutorial [on the API specification